-Dragon Gate is one of the largest independent wrestling federations in Japan - large enough that some wouldn't even call it an indy fed.
+Dragon Gate is one of the largest independent Professional Wrestling federations in Japan - large enough that some wouldn't even call it an indy fed.
 It has broken the 10,000 attendance mark, and it has a weekly televised show.

-Early in 2005, Ultimo Dragon left the Japanese sucursal and took the Toryumon trademark with him.
-Now run by Takashi Okamura, the promotion renamed to Dragon Gatenote .
+The promotion was created in 2004 when the Japanese branch of Ultimo Dragon's Toryumon dissociated itself from him.
+As Dragón took the Torymon trademark with him, the company renamed to Dragon Gatenote .
 It continued to produce young wrestlers from a dojo who would form a significant part of the roster (and in many cases, push the older Toryumon guys to the background), but it ended the isolationism.
 Dragon Gate has since become a visiting grounds for many an American wrestler in Japan.

 In 2006, Dragon Gate sent six of their wrestlers - CIMA, Masato Yoshino, Naruki Doi, Ryo Saito, Dragon Kid, and Genki Horiguchi - to Ring of Honor.
 The match, a six man tag team battle pitting the first three named against the last three, obtained the coveted Five Star Match rating, and exposed Dragon Gate to an American audience.